JustLeader69420/roblox-shortcut-deleter/README.md

 ### Prerequisite

  - Have Window$.
-I have Window$ 10, didn't test on anything else, may or may not work, no warranty or support of any kind will be provided here, ask chatgpt if needed.
+I have Windows 10, didn't test on anything else, may or may not work, no warranty or support of any kind will be provided here, ask chatgpt if needed.

 ### Get this thing installed